Brolenso/HomebrewRubyCocoaPodsInstallManual/README.md

-// CocoaPods used to install old swift packages and old frameworks (cocoapods written on Ruby)
+// CocoaPods used to install old Swift packages and old frameworks (CocoaPods is written on Ruby)

 // NOT RECOMMENDED: simple install (auto-install of old version) https://cocoapods.org sudo gem install cocoapods